codypotter/CodyPotter/README.md

 Here are some noteworthy projects I've been working on:

+- [Planning Poker Web App](https://github.com/alchemical-cantrips/planning-poker): A full stack planning poker app that uses an Angular frontend, and an AWS API Gateway + Node Lambdas for the backend, and a DynamoDB for persistence.
+- [loficode blog](https://github.com/codypotter/lofi-code): My blog, built with Angular CLI, AWS API Gateway, AWS Lambda, Google Firebase, and FireCMS.
 - [XCode Coverage Utility](https://github.com/codypotter/coverage-dashboard): A code coverage analyzer for your iOS project.
 - [Itty Bitty Social](https://github.com/codypotter/itty-bitty-social): A very minimal backend example of how to set up your social networking backend in Go.
 This was used as an example in [this blog post](https://loficode.com/posts/go-layered-architecture).
 - [Itty Bitty IRC](https://github.com/codypotter/itty-bitty-irc): This was a student project written in node.js to implment a minimal client and server application based on the IRC protocol.